razerofficial/CSDK_ChromaGameLoopSample/README.md

 * By Name (Asynchronous):
 	* Methods that reference animations by name have been modified to run in the background and return immediately.
 	* This design avoids any performance impact on the main thread.
-	* Recommendation: It is safe to call these methods directly from the main thread since they won�t block it.
+	* Recommendation: It is safe to call these methods directly from the main thread since they won’t block it.

 `SetEventName Details:`